Documentation Index

 4. Click Save.

-4. DigiCert will generate a request, and the certificate's status will be Waiting Signature.
+4. DigiCert will generate a request, and the certificate's status will be Waiting signature.

 Validate the domain